valeriinikolaichuk/powerlifting_competition_platform/docs/architecture/backend/systems/authentication.md

 - Generate an access token using the existing `TokenService`.
 - Return the authentication context to the controller.

 The service does **not** manage `HTTP` cookies directly.
-Cookie management remains the responsibility of `AuthenticationCookieService`.
+Cookie management remains the responsibility of [AuthenticationCookieService](https://github.com/valeriinikolaichuk/powerlifting_competition_platform/blob/main/backend/api/src/modules/auth/cookies/authentication-cookie.service.ts).

 This keeps `LAN` authentication consistent with the standard authentication architecture while avoiding a separate token-generation mechanism.